DomainKeys Identified Mail: Signing

 The most relevant ones are b for the actual digital signature of the contents (headers and body) of the mail message, bh for the body hash (optionally limited to the first l octets of the body), d for the signing domain, and s for the selector.

 An Agent or User Identifier (AUID) can optionally be included.
 The format is an email address with an optional local-part.
 The domain must be equal to, or a subdomain of, the signing domain.
 The semantics of the AUID are intentionally left undefined, and may be used by the signing domain to establish a more fine-grained sphere of responsibility.

 Both header and body contribute to the signature.
-First, the message body is hashed, always from the beginning, possibly truncated at a given length (which may be zero).
+First, the message body is hashed, always from the beginning, possibly truncated to a given length l (which may be zero).
 Second, selected header fields are hashed, in the order given by h.
 Repeated field names are matched from the bottom of the header upward, which is the order in which Received: fields are inserted in the header.
 A non-existing field matches the empty string, so that adding a field with that name will break the signature.
 The DKIM-Signature: field of the signature being created, with bh equal to the computed body hash and b equal to the empty string, is implicitly added to the second hash, albeit its name must not appear in h — if it does, it refers to another, preexisting signature.
 For both hashes, text is canonicalized according to the relevant c algorithms.
 The result, after encryption with the signer's private key and encoding using Base64, is b.

 In addition to the list of header fields listed in h, a list of header fields (including both field name and value) present at the time of signing may be provided in z.
 This list need not match the list of headers in h.

 Algorithms, fields, and body length are meant to be chosen so as to assure unambiguous message identification while still allowing signatures to survive the unavoidable changes which are going to occur in transit.
 No end-to-end data integrity is implied.